 Directors are also entitled to be reimbursed for all Group business related expenses, including travel on Group business, as may be incurred in the discharge of their duties.

 Executive KMP remuneration policy and overview of incentive plans

-During the current period, the Group employed one executive on a consulting basis, therefore there is no formal framework regarding Executive KMP remuneration.
+The Group did not employ any executives during the reporting period, therefore there is no formal framework regarding Executive KMP remuneration.

 (c) Details of remuneration